PF0021VIS – LISA (visible domain)

 The interchangeable slit supplied as standard (15-19-23-35 μm) makes it possible to adapt the instrument to all observational situations, giving priority to resolution or brightness if needed.
 Other slits are also available as options (wide slits, photometric slits), to further extend the possibilities.

 The LISA comes with a telescope interface for Schmidt-Cassegrain.
 If you want to fit it on a 50.8mm (two-inch) eyepiece holder, use the optional 50,8mm adapter.
-The mounting interface between the spectroscope and the optics is standard M42 not 0.75.
-The interface with the acquisition camera is in T mount, M42*0.75 with a bacfocus of 54.9 mm, the guiding camera is in C mount with a backfocus of 17.5 mm.
+The mounting interface between the spectroscope and the optics is standard M42, thread of 0.75mm.
+The interface with the acquisition camera is in T mount, M42*0.75 with a backfocus of 54.9 mm, the guiding camera is in C mount with a backfocus of 17.5 mm.

 The CCD adapter supplied as standard is for ATIK camera. (

-(Mechanical pull – or backfocus – 13mm).
+(Mechanical backfocus – 13mm).
 We offer a wide selection of adapter rings in our accessories catalog.

 Go even further with LISA